SRJPE/JPE-datasets/scripts/mill-creek-upstream-passage-monitoring/mill-creek-upstream-passage-monitoring-qc-checklist.md

 ### Notes and Issues:

--   Count drops significantly after 2014
+-   passage\_estimate drops significantly after 2014
 -   Water temperature in F?
 Need to double check
 -   Also need to check the units for flow